MichelNivard/OverICA/README.md

 Similarly the generalized mean the the first derivative of the CGF evaluated at $t$.

-In `OverICA` we evaluate the emperical CGF of the data at a number of points ($t$), and we train a model to generate data that matches the emperical data at these points.
-The model is structured linke an ICA model.
+In `OverICA` we evaluate the emperical CGF of the data at a number of points ($t$), and we train a model to generate data that matches the emperical data at in terms of generalized covariances.
+The model is structured like an ICA model.

 ## Generative adverserial networks